aelamran/openfoodfact-deepada/index.md

 Do you often struggle with making good food choices?
 Do you feel torn between seemingly “healthy” and “unhealthy” food?
 Are you attracted by the flashy colors of sugary snacks and repulsed by the seemingly boring healthy food?
 In an era where transparency is needed and requested more than ever, but not always provided, it is important to know what we put in our plates.
 Food is at the core of our daily survival and is usually the factor that has the biggest influence on our health.
 Its effects are so wide that they are not always known and are often controversial.
 Maybe this is why you usually feel overwhelmed with all the available information, that is often contradictory?
 Why you often hesitate numerous times in the supermarket aisles?
 Lucky for you, nowadays, we have access to many sources of documentation that can help us make better choices.
-One of those is open source, made by a non-profit organization and not influenced by the industry: the [Open Food Facts Database.](https://world.openfoodfacts.org/data)
+One of those is open source, made by a non-profit organization and not influenced by the industry: the [Open Food Facts Database](https://world.openfoodfacts.org/data)

-# Approach and Data Preprocessing :

-In this project, we are going to dig deeply into the several pieces of information we have about the products that are registered in the open food fact dataset.
-Our goal is to identify the impact of the food products that we consume on the Human Health, focusing on the composition of the food we eat, based on the different macros these different types of food provide and also on their micros.
-The ultimate purpose being making better and healthier food choices.

-The dataset contains roughly 700 000 lines and 173 columns, with a high and prevalent number of NaN values, and since all the columns have at least one NaN value in them, we decided to only drop them after importing the important columns.
-So at each step of our study, we removed the NaNs only after extracting the fields needed, in order to stay accurate through the analysis.
-Furthermore, since OpenFoodFacts is an open and public database that can be used by everyone and without the check of the user inputs, a lot of errors occurs when entering the features.
-Then, we had to look closer at the given data and analyze possible false data.
-We tried to reduce some mistakes by correcting obvious errors.
-For example, many errors concern the energy a product contains, with incoherent high values for that energy, or even also negative values.

 # Dataset